escapeprograms/DormDesigner/README.md

 # Running
 One-step build and run: `npm run .` in `DormDesigner`

-In development, you can install and run parts separately:
+In development, you can build and run parts separately:

 Build frontend: `npm run build` in `dorm-designer`